beingfluid/You-Dont-Know-SN-APIs/glideexcelparser.md

 &nbsp;&nbsp;&nbsp;&nbsp;While exploring a bit, I found this amazing API called **GlideExcelParser** documented [here](https://developer.servicenow.com/dev.do#!/reference/api/quebec/server/GEPS-setNullToEmpty_B).
 If you haven't used it yet like me, Let's explore together.

+&nbsp;&nbsp;&nbsp;&nbsp;If you are not a nerdy kind of guy, who can read the whole big article below; you might like to watch following two short video [GlideExcelParser by Saikiran Guduri](https://www.youtube.com/watch?v=PSgv9I05k98) instead.

 ## What is GlideExcelParser

 &nbsp;&nbsp;&nbsp;&nbsp;`GlideExcelParser` parses `.xlsx` formatted Excel files and access file data in a script.
 Although, GlideExcelParser methods can be used in both global and scoped scripts, you need to use the `sn_impex` namespace identifier to create a GlideExcelParser object.

 &nbsp;&nbsp;&nbsp;&nbsp;What it means is, to creates an instance of GlideExcelParser, we need to use the following syntax:

 ```javascript
 var parser = new sn_impex.GlideExcelParser();
 ```